patrickfrey/mewa/doc/tutorial.md

 ```
 The ```typeid``` returned is the integer that represents the type for the _typedb_.
 ##### Reductions
 Reductions are paths to derive a type from another.
-You can imagine the typesystem as a directed graph of vertices (types) and edges (reductions).
+You can imagine the type system as a directed graph of vertices (types) and edges (reductions).
 We will introduce some concepts that allow a partial view of this graph later.
 For now, imagine it as a graph.
 Reductions have also an associated constructor.
 The constructor describes the construction of the type in the direction of the reduction from its source.
 Here is an example: